jobovy/apogee/README.rst

 For the target selection code to work, the allStar-$APOGEE_REDUX.fits, allVisit-$APOGEE_REDUX.fits files need to be present, as well as the targeting files in the *drXX/* directories.
-The observation log obs-summary-year1+2.csv also needs to be present.
+The observation log obs-summary-year1+2.csv (for DR11) or obs-summary-year1+2+3.csv (for DR12) also needs to be present.
+These are available `here
+<https://zenodo.org/record/17300>`__ and they will be automatically
+downloaded by the code when they are needed.

 Files of individual spectra live in directories that mirror the SAS as
 well: